zcvele/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/integrate-with-exchange-server/oauth-with-online-and-on-premises.md

 3. Confirm that archived chat messages are deposited in the user's on-premises mailbox in the Purges folder using [EWSEditor](/archive/blogs/webdav_101/where-to-get-ewseditor).

 Alternately, look at your traffic.
-The traffic in an OAuth handshake is really distinctive (and doesn't look like Basic authentication), particularly around realms, where you’ll begin to see issuer traffic that looks like this: `00000004-0000-0ff1-ce00-000000000000@` (sometimes with a / before the `@` sign), in the tokens that are being passed.
-You won’t see a username or password, which is the point of OAuth.
+The traffic in an OAuth handshake is distinctive (and doesn't look like Basic authentication), particularly around realms, where you begin to see issuer traffic that looks like this: `00000004-0000-0ff1-ce00-000000000000@` (sometimes with a / before the `@` sign), in the tokens that are being passed.
+There isn't a username or password, which is the point of OAuth.
 But you will see  the `Office` issuer – in this case `4` is `Skype for Business – and the realm of your subscription`.

 If you want to be sure you’re successfully using OAuth, make certain you know what to expect and know what the traffic should look like.
 So [here's what to expect](https://tools.ietf.org/html/draft-ietf-oauth-v2-23#page-34).